CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-submission.md

 5. Next, please write to service desk (reply to same email thread) informing that these steps have been completed.

 We will approve your account access to the secure connection and confirm it to you via email.
-Only at this point, you can test if is it is possible establishing a secure SSH connection with CSC by using this commend and your SSH keys:
+Only at this point, you can test if is it is possible establishing a secure SSH connection with CSC by using this command and your SSH key:

 ```
 sftp -i X:\folder\privateshhfilename.key -P 50527 username@org.fi@porin.lega.csc.fi